 Note: We confirmed by email that the slightly different spelling of Molyneaux Group on molyneauxgroup.com had nothing to do with any of this, as confirmed by a new release on the U.S.-based company's website.

 'No Reliable Sources'

-On the Wikipedia page for Ames department stores, we noticed that the "view history" page (which displayed the page's edits) showed quite the battle happening recently between users who were attempting to add and remove content.
+On the Wikipedia page for Ames department stores, we noticed that the "view history" page (which displayed the page's edits) showed quite the battle happening in late 2022 between users who were attempting to add and remove content.

 On Nov.
 20, one user added to the Wikipedia page, "Ames announced they are reopening in 2023!"
 However, the edit was removed the next day, with a user commenting, "There are NO credible sources available."